akufta/kalispera-/content/post/favorite-productivity-apps.md

 * [Todoist](https://en.todoist.com/) / [wunderlist](https://www.wunderlist.com/) recommended To-Do list apps.
 I like plan.co enough that I don't use another todo list app.
 It's helpful to consolidate services if you can.

-* **[google calendar](http://calendar.google.com)-** there are others like Apple’s built in calendar, TimePage by Moleskine, etc. Have tried & enjoyed google calendars, haven’t tried too many others.
-A lot of alternatives sync to google calendar, which is nice.

-* * Fecommended mobile apps that integrate with calendar web services: Calendars 5 (tried, like) & Fantastical 2(have not tried, has great reviews)
+*

 **Note Taking**

 * [Typora ](http://t.umblr.com/redirect?z=https%3A%2F%2Fwww.typora.io&t=NWVhOTU1NDI5Y2E5NDIwYmViMjdjNGUwYjliOGE1N2QxM2EwZjliZSxBWXBMdGpadA%3D%3D&b=t%3AgNrt7AayYkimRbElvYpsXg&p=https%3A%2F%2Fthoughtseek.tumblr.com%2Fpost%2F161638029252%2Fthoughtseeks-note-taking-organization-programs&m=1)- beautiful markdown editor with inline styling.
 Free in beta (Windows/Mac/Linux).
 I adore this app.
 Minimal, clean, many functions that stay out of your way.

-* **[Treesheets](http://strlen.com/treesheets/) **- free open source program that is “ ultimate replacement for spreadsheets, mind mappers, outliners, PIMS, text editors, and small databases” I *love* this program for organizing.
+* [Treesheets](http://strlen.com/treesheets/) - free open source program that is “ ultimate replacement for spreadsheets, mind mappers, outliners, PIMS, text editors, and small databases” I *love* this program for organizing.
 I’ve tried a ton of things so far, but this is so flexible and well designed, though there is a bit of a learning curve.
 I’m a really visual person, so emacs orgmode isn’t really for me, but this is

 * [dynalist](https://dynalist.io/)// [workflowy](https://workflowy.com/)- really neat expanding outline/notes program.
 Free!